sarahpazik/software-design-vu/docs/assignment3.md

 **Format**: establish formatting conventions when describing your models in this document.
 For example, you style the name of each class in bold, whereas the attributes, operations, and associations as underlined text, objects are in italic, etc.

 ### Summary of changes of Assignment 2
-Author(s): Sarah
+Author(s): Sarah, Sam

 Provide a bullet list summarizing all the changes you performed in Assignment 2 for addressing our feedback.

-* Made each of our actions into separate methods in the Action class to simplify out previously long and complex switch statement
+* Made each of our actions into separate methods in the **Action** class to simplify out our previously long and complex switch statement
-* Added an Inventory class which holds everything relevant to a player's inventory (printInventory, addToInventory, etc) in order to keep our code organized and concise
+* Added an **Inventory** class which holds everything relevant to a player's inventory (printInventory, addToInventory, etc) in order to keep our code organized and concise
 * Updated class diagram to properly represent JSON objects
+* Updated object diagram to represent the completed implementation and any changes that were made from the assignment 2 code
 * Added association names to the class diagram
-* Added the chat room feature (Added ChatClient class) so that you can communicate with other players (use command "chat")
+* Added the chat room feature (Added **ChatClient** class) so that you can communicate with other players (use command "chat")
 * Implemented time limit feature to make the game slightly more complex
-* Added obstacles to the game using the Obstacle class to make the game more complex
+* Added obstacles to the game using the **Obstacle** class to make the game more complex
+* Added the "use" command (implemented as the **Use** class) to the game to apply **Item** to **Obstacles** to clear them
 * Implemented persistence to allow a user to save their progress.
 The objective behind this feature is to allow users to begin a new game, play, exit the terminal, and then restart in the same place next time they open it.
 This feature gives users the choice of whether or not to save their current game state, including the items they hold, their current location, and their time within the time limit, and pick up where they left off the next time they want to play.